onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 break for over an hour I really need the coffee

-tape script 7.4 seven point four asking questions where G lives isn't in a flat near the town center how long have you lived there for three years why did you move there because we wanted to be in a nicer area
+tapescript 7.4 seven point four asking questions where G lives isn't in a flat near the town center how long have you lived there for three years why did you move there because we wanted to be in a nicer area

-tape script 7.5 what
+tapescript 7.5 what
 do you do I work for an international company how long have you worked there for two years what did you do before